Welcome to my ancient home page.

 I have lectured and tutored and written course material for the Certificate IV in Renewable Energy Technology at Ithaca TAFE.

-I am available as a consultant to help you design your sustainable home and its energy, water and waste systems, including site selection, photovoltaics, wind turbines, micro-hydro, batteries, rainwater collection and storage, on-site greywater and sewerage treatment, pest control, climate control and permaculture gardening.
+I am available retired as a consultant to help you design your sustainable home and its energy, water and waste systems, including site selection, photovoltaics, wind turbines, micro-hydro, batteries, rainwater collection and storage, on-site greywater and sewerage treatment, pest control, climate control and permaculture gardening.
 I can teach you how to design them yourself or I can design them for you (in cooperation with you and your architect or draftsperson).

 I have developed a computer model of rainwater collection and storage which takes historical meteorological data interpolated for a given location, supplied by Queensland Department of Natural Resources and Bureau of Meteorology at The SILO Data Drill, and uses it to predict the performance of various tank sizes and roof areas.
 Here's an unpublished article I've written on it: Rainwater Tank Sizing.